almibe/ligature-fs/README.md

 See https://ligature.dev for more information on Ligature.

 ## Use
-This project assumes you have .NET Core setup.
+This project assumes you have .NET Core and npm setup.

+See https://nodejs.org/en/download/ to download node/npm, the current LTS version is fine.

-See https://dotnet.microsoft.com/en-us/download to download the SDK.
+See https://dotnet.microsoft.com/en-us/download to download the SDK for .NET Core.
 Version 6.x is required (7.x won't work currently since this project uses Fable 3).

-Currently to run the application simply run
+To run the application simply run

 ```
 cd src/LigatureLab